MarcinKilarski/Website-Audit/web-performance/web-performance-instructions.md

 #### Example of Recommendation

-The size of the HTML code of your home page can be minified by an average 32%, CSS by 13% and JavaScript by 3% (Figure 9.2.6.1).
+The size of the HTML code of your homepage can be minified by an average 32%, CSS by 13% and JavaScript by 3% (Figure 9.2.6.1).

 On the [PAGE Z] page, the HTML can be made an average of 17% smaller through Minification while CSS by 13% and JavaScript by 5% (Figure 9.2.6.2).
 This will make these files load in a shorter amount of time.

-Figure 9.2.6.1 – List files with code on your home page and potential reduction gains from minifying them.
+Figure 9.2.6.1 – List files with code on your homepage and potential reduction gains from minifying them.

 | Files        | Potential Gain          |
 | ------------- | ------------- |